 You’ve already lost

 Most people that join Fantasy Football put money in, believing that they have a relatively good chance of winning some more.
 However, as the virtual game, and in particular its Daily Fantasy version, involve a lot of money, this has attracted “super players” that design their own algorithms – some of which include details like wind and weather conditions – to gain huge advantages by best predicting how NFL games will go.
-Unlike casual fans, these super players’ main motivation is profit, of which they can make a lot.
+Unlike casual fans, these super players’ main motivation is profit, of which they can make a lot..
 Some of these individuals have made a career out of playing Fantasy Football.
 However, in Daily Fantasy Sports, 91% of winnings go to 1.3% of players, which suggests that the majority of regular, non-super players don’t know that the odds of winning are stacked against them.
+Not to mention that even if you win, a portion of your winnings needs to be set aside for taxes.

 It’s very similar to gambling

 A big part of the excitement surrounding Fantasy Football is its cash prizes.
 This is, in part, why the game can be incredibly addictive.
 Somewhat similar to poker, players succeed through skill and experience.
 Additionally, they need knowledge of the NFL and its players to win monetary rewards.
 Many players sink hours into setting up their fantasy teams and perfecting their virtual lineups.
-Some players get so drawn into betting, they acquire tens of thousands of dollars of debt.
-Daily Fantasy Sports companies have done the most to get players to spend more, earning a total of $220 million through entry fees in April 2018.
-Today, the industry is worth $7 billion.
+Some players have gotten so drawn into betting, they have acquired tens of thousands of dollars of debt.
+Daily Fantasy Sports companies have done the most to get players to spend more, earning a total of $3.2 billion in entry fees.
+Today, the industry is worth $7.2 billion.
 Incredibly profitable, only the law separates Fantasy Football from gambling.

 It ruins the true football experience